Free · Offline · Windows

 100% offline — nothing uploaded

-Batch encrypt PNG & JPEG
+Batch encrypt PNG, JPEG & WEBP

 How to encrypt images in 3 steps